-It is certain that Cairo will continue to be impacted by severe weather - perhaps as often as each year.
-In these events, it should be expected to witness large hail, high winds, and intense rain in the summer, and large snowfalls, ice, and bitter windchills in the winter.
-Although it is certainly possible, it is less likely that Cairo will be impacted by a tornado.
-Given the lack of floodplain for the main population center of the town, flood damage is less likely; however, intense warm season rainfall events can cause stormwater-related problems due to the flat topography of the area.
+It should be expected that Cairo will continue to be impacted by annually severe weather in summer and winter.
+In these events, it should be expected to witness high winds, and intense rain in the summer on an annual basis, and large snowfalls, ice, and bitter windchills in the winter annually.
+Less common, but also probable every 2-3 years are instances of large hail, blizzards and/ice storms.
+Although it is certainly possible, it is less likely that Cairo will be impacted by a tornado given its relatively small area.
+Also, considering the lack of floodplain for the main population center of the town, flood damage is less likely; however, intense warm season rainfall events, as seen in recent events of 2008 and 2010 can cause stormwater-related problems due to the flat topography of the area, particularly north of Hwy 2 and the BNSR railroad tracks.

 The Village of Cairo participates and is in good standing in the National Flood Insurance Program (NFIP).
 The initial identification for Cairo's floodplain map was completed on May 24, 1974.
 The Village became eligible for the Emergency Phase of the NFIP on July 24, 1975 and received its first map on December 12, 1975.
 The Village entered the Regular Phase of the NFIP on June 20, 1978.
-Revised flood mapping for insurance rating purposes has been completed by FEMA and included with the package of maps available for Hall County (Map Number 31079C)

-effective September 26, 2008.
+Revised flood mapping for insurance rating purposes has been completed by FEMA and included with the package of maps available for Hall County (Map Number 31079C) effective September 26, 2008.
 A new outdoor warning siren was installed in downtown Cairo in 2010.

-According to an assessment completed by the Nebraska Department of Natural Resources in March of 2013, there are 375 total structures in Cairo.
-Figure 1 shows the structures broken out by type, and the count is:
+According to an assessment completed by the Nebraska Department of Natural Resources in March of 2013, there are 375 total structures in Cairo and the structures are broken out below by type, and the count is:

+- 322 residences

-30 businesses
+- 30 businesses

-14 (at least) out buildings large enough to be seen on aerial photographs
+- 14 (at least) out buildings large enough to be seen on aerial photographs

-5 publicly-owned structures: the municipal building and school
+- 5 publicly-owned structures: the municipal building and school

-4 church/non-profit building
+- 4 church/non-profit building